FREE US SHIPPING · ARRIVES BEFORE AUG 12 · 14-DAY RETURNS

 American Astronomical Society listing

-Halo Eclipse is listed on the AAS Solar Eclipse Task Force's safe-solar-providers list as a supplier whose filter has credible documented evidence of conformance to ISO 12312-2.
+HALO Eclipse is listed on the AAS Solar Eclipse Task Force's safe-solar-providers list as a supplier whose filter has credible documented evidence of conformance to ISO 12312-2.

 CE marking (EU)